-Medicare Advantage Plans With the Best Dental Coverage
+Medicare Advantage Plans With Dental Coverage

 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.

 Humana has a long-standing reputation as a leading insurance carrier, offering a variety of plans and serving one of the largest Medicare Advantage plan populations compared to its competitors.
 It offers several Medicare Advantage plans with low and no-cost premiums for drug and dental coverage plus extra benefits.
-Humana also offers Medigap plans and other types of insurance for seniors.
+Humana also offers Medigap plans and other types of insurance.
 Read our Humana Medigap review to learn more.

 Anthem understands that dental care needs vary.
 If you’re looking for more than routine dental coverage, Anthem’s enhanced dental option is an excellent choice.
 We’re also big fans of Anthem’s no-cost Flex Account feature that provides a $500 annual allowance to spend on additional dental, vision, or hearing needs above your existing plan benefit.
-In addition to a wide range of Medicare Advantage plans, Anthem also offers Medigap coverage, and it’s no surprise they made it onto our Medigap plan recommendations!
+In addition to a wide range of Medicare Advantage plans, Anthem also offers Medigap coverage, and it’s no surprise they made it onto SeniorLiving.org’s Medigap plan recommendations!

 We appreciate Aetna’s extensive provider network and nationwide accessibility.
 We also like that most plans have a zero-dollar copay for many dental services.
-Be sure to check the carrier’s website for coverage details in your area; plans may have a $1,250 max coverage for combined preventive and comprehensive dental services, but you still pay 50 percent coinsurance on some dental procedures.
+Be sure to check the carrier’s website for coverage details in your area; plans may have a $1,250 max coverage for combined preventive and comprehensive dental services, but you may still pay 50 percent coinsurance on some dental procedures.
 For information about Aetna’s other insurance offerings, visit our Aetna Medigap review.

 Cigna has over 270,000 dental provider locations worldwide and serves more than 500,000 Medicare Advantage plan members.
 Many of Cigna’s plans offer a zero-dollar maximum for preventive dental coverage and have a generous amount of extras, including health and wellness discounts and behavioral and emotional support.
 Cigna also offers a variety of Medigap plans.
 Check out our Cigna Medigap review for more details.

 Original Medicare, referred to as Medicare Part A and Medicare Part B, only covers dental issues that happen in the hospital.
 This means it covers dental issues under emergency situations resulting from accidents or oral cancer-related problems.
 Traditional Medicare does not cover routine dental exams, cleanings, and X-rays.
-Older adults looking for dental coverage may enroll in a Medicare Advantage plan, also referred to as Medicare Part C.
+Older adults and other Medicare beneficiaries looking for dental coverage may enroll in a Medicare Advantage plan, also referred to as Medicare Part C.

-Did You Know: Dental care is an essential part of maintaining your health as you age.
+Did You Know?
+Dental care is an essential part of maintaining your health as you age.
 View our guide to senior oral health and hygiene to learn ways to keep your smile bright and healthy.

-Medicare Advantage plans with dental coverage generally have preventive coverage and comprehensive coverage.
+Medicare Advantage plans with dental coverage generally offer preventive coverage and comprehensive coverage.
 Preventive coverage refers to general dental checkups every six months and includes dental exams, X-rays, and cleanings.
 Comprehensive coverage includes restorative crowns, fillings, root canals, tooth extractions, prosthodontics (dentures or partials), and some oral surgeries.

 Some Medicare Advantage plans with dental benefits combine preventive and comprehensive services in their plan’s max coverage amount.
 Other plans have no maximum amount for preventive coverage and a plan limit for comprehensive coverage.
-Medicare Advantage plans with dental coverage may be comparable to dental coverage under the employer plans you may be used to.
+Medicare Advantage plans with dental coverage might be comparable to dental coverage under the employer plans you may be used to.